-Global Fellowships for Feline Health and Underserved Community will be \$5,961 each which will be allocated directly to the student awardee.
+Global Fellowships for Feline Health and Underserved Community will be approximately \$6,000 each (exact amount TBD) which will be allocated directly to the student awardees.
 These funds can be used for the student's stipend, travel and/or project research expenses with the approval of the faculty mentor.